rusiaaman/wcgw/README.md

 ## Updates

+- [27 Apr 2025] Removed support for GPTs over relay server.
+Only MCP server is supported in version >= 5.

 - [24 Mar 2025] Improved writing and editing experience for sonnet 3.7, CLAUDE.md gets loaded automatically.

 - [16 Feb 2025] You can now attach to the working terminal that the AI uses.
 See the "attach-to-terminal" section below.